MaciejSurowiec/Neural_Network/README.md

 ## General info

 This project is a simple neural network written in C++, for handwritten numbers recognition.
-[MNIST database](http://yann.lecun.com/exdb/mnist) used for training and testing
+[MNIST database](http://yann.lecun.com/exdb/mnist) used for training and testing.
+Simple GUI

 ## Technologies
 * C++20
 * Visual Studio 2022
+* Qt 6
+* CMake

 ## Network architecture